thejainil/thejainil.github.io/content/posts/_index.md

 draft: "false"
 ---

-### raw, unfiltered writings on observations and epiphanies
+### raw, unfiltered writings on observations and epiphanies.